diou/diou.github.io/_pages/courses.md

 layout: page
 permalink: /courses/
 title: courses
 description: List of courses I teach at DIT@HUA.
-Students please refer to the eclass system for course announcements, projects and material.
 nav: true
 nav_order: 2
 ---

+This is a brief description of courses I teach at the Department of Informatics and Telematics, Harokopio University of Athens.
+Students please refer to the [eclass](https://eclass.hua.gr) system for course announcements, projects and material.

 ### Artificial Intelligence